10-Is-Mana/Praat_related/README.md

 - download & save the program in the preferred location
 - change direclty to the saved location via command `cd`
 - install praat-textgrids package via `pip install praat-textgrids` or `pip3 install praat-textgrids`
 - type `python3 praat_edit.py`

-then python will ask : `What is the path of the csv file?` then python will ask : `Where are the files that need reprocessing?` then python will ask : `Where do you want to save the existing TextGrid files?`
+      python will ask : `What is the path of the csv file?`

+      python will ask : `Where are the files that need reprocessing?`

+      python will ask : `Where do you want to save the existing TextGrid files?`

 ## Copyright
-created by Mana ASHIDA, 10suism.ashida@gmail.com `praat-textgrids` package[https://github.com/Legisign/Praat-textgrids] is a free software.
+created by Mana ASHIDA, 10suism.ashida@gmail.com

+`praat-textgrids` package[https://github.com/Legisign/Praat-textgrids] is a free software.

 ## Support